christseng89/Complete-MLOps-BootCamp/README-MPostProductionalizingMlModels.md

     - Processes: Attackers send input data to the model and observe the output.
 - White-box Attacks
     - Information: Attackers process comprehensive knowledge about the model's architecture and parameters including training data and feature weights.

+### Data Poisoning Attack - Training Stage
+- Access: Attackers gain access to the training data and introduce malicious data.
+- Objective: Influence the model's learning process to produce inaccurate predictions.
+- Method: Injecting malicious data into the training dataset to induce incorrect and unreliable model prediction.
+- Focus: Targeted at the training data to manipulate the model's learning process for deceptive predictions.